top of page

 • Physical Infrastructure required for modeling,

-• Other physical infrastructure identified by OPC-A or WGs.
+• Other physical infrastructure identified by the working groups.

 The OPC-I supports the development of SZ4D infrastructure proposals by: